strimertul/strimertul/README.md

-# strimertul
+# Strimertül

-Streaming helpers, includes:
+Smol broadcasting suite, includes:

 - Extremely simple/fast disk-backed KV over websocket for interacting with web-based overlays
   - oh and it has pub/sub